What is an EUSR Card?

 - The national water hygiene registration is the relevant course for those who require access to a restricted site.

-Basic electrical safety competence is in most cases is a high enough qualification to allow electrical workers on site.
+BESC is normally a high enough qualification to allow electrical workers on site.
 Another route you can take is to attend the correct training to become a national grid electricity contractor.

 Other Affiliated Qualifications

-EUSR also offer qualifications for those who work in:
+EUSR also offers qualifications for those who work in:

 - Plant equipment scheme